Sucerquia/ASE-PLUMED_tutorial/NAVIGATION.md

 The Atomic Simulation Environment, [ASE](https://wiki.fysik.dtu.dk/ase/), is a package that allows to set up, run and visualize atomistic simulations.
 It is interfaced with some [other codes](https://wiki.fysik.dtu.dk/ase/#supported-calculators), which use quantum or classical methods.
-We developed a PLUMED calculator to connect with all the other codes interfaced in ASE.
-We note that PLUMED allows several actions besides of what we show here.
-For further description of plumed details, visit [plumed web page](http://www.plumed.org/doc).
-The usage of other tools of Plumed with ASE is analogous to what is explain here.
+We developed a [plumed calculator](https://wiki.fysik.dtu.dk/ase/ase/calculators/plumed.html) to connect PLUMED with all the other codes interfaced in ASE.
+We note that PLUMED allows several actions besides of what we show in this tutorial.
+For further description, visit [plumed web page](http://www.plumed.org/doc).

-This tutorial begins with a brief explanation of basic ideas about metadynamics.
-Then, we use a toy model to show how to compute collective variables on-the-fly in an MD simulation.
-We obtain again the last results, but from the trajectory using postprocesing.
-Finally, we implement Well-Tempered Metadynamics to reconstruct the free energy surface of the toy model after a complete exploration of the configuration landscape.
+This tutorial begins with a brief explanation of the basic ideas about metadynamics.
+We first use a toy model to show how to compute collective variables on-the-fly in an MD simulation, and also from a previously computed MD trajectory using postprocesing.
+We then implement Well-Tempered Metadynamics to reconstruct the free energy surface of the toy system along a set of collective variables.
 All the files required to complete this tutorial are publicly available in [https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files).

 | **WARNING** |
 | ---         |